Realistic job preview: Benefits and criticisms

-The idea behind realistic job preview is to interchange unrealistic expectations about a job with realistic expectations.
-This is overall beneficial because it can lower the initial expectations the individual has for the job, and enhances the ability to cope with the new job.
+Exchanging unrealistic expectations about a job with realistic expectations is beneficial because it can lower the initial expectations the individual has for the job, and enhances the ability to cope with the new job.
 By creating a realistic job preview, individuals indirectly develop an impression of the organization being honest and open to their potentially new employees.
 In turn, this improves the commitment of new employees as well as their initial job satisfaction.
 Thus, the hiring organization saves time by interviewing only the candidates with a strong chance of success.

 Although many studies show that realistic job previews can also increase the drop-out rate for new candidates, other studies have shown that the effect they have on job acceptance is swayed by their job alternatives.
 An increased drop out rate is a good sign because it means that the realistic job preview gave them a reliable perspective on the position, and revealed that it would not have been something important enough for them to commit to.
 Yet, it has been shown that these effects are influenced by other job alternatives, which do not help predict job acceptance and commitment rates.
 Another criticism of realistic job preview is that it should not be used as a selection tool, but as a device for self-evaluation.
 Research has also pointed out that the nature of "realistic" information shared (in lab research or in the field) is unclear.